 Using the methods shown in the two previous chapters, it is easy to create a set of persistent objects.
-You get a collection of modules that share a lot of common or similar code.
+This will yield a collection of modules that share a lot of common or similar code.
 All the modules contain the same types of constructors and methods to access their member variables.
 Obviously, generating this code automatically would be a great benefit.
-This would save the programmer from a lot of typing, and the number of errors would be reduced.
+This would save the programmer from a lot of tedious and error prone typing.

-O2DBI is such a tool.
-The object schema is given as a Perl program, that generates all modules and the necessary SQL commands to initialize the database.
-Table 4.1 shows the description of the author class from table 3.3.
+O2DBI is a tool to generate code from an abstract specification.
+The object schema is given as a Perl program, which generates all modules and the necessary SQL commands to initialize the database.
+Table 4.1 shows the description of the author class from Table 3.3.